MR-Wang13/fetch/README.md

 - **Process Receipt:** Accepts a receipt in JSON format, stores it in the database, and prevents duplicate submissions based on retailer, purchase date, and purchase time.
 - **Calculate Points:** Computes reward points from the receipt details using defined business logic.
 - **Response Wrapping:** Uses custom DTOs (`ReceiptIdResponse` and `PointsResponse`) to standardize API responses.
-- **Testing:** Unit tests for the service and controller layers using JUnit and Google Truth.
+- **Testing:** Unit tests for the service and controller layers using JUnit and Google Truth, with JSON test cases stored in `src/test/resources`.
 - **Docker:** Multi-stage Dockerfile for building and running the application in a container.

 ## Prerequisites